13 Black Personal Finance Content Creators You Should Know

 Dr. Preston Cherry

 Dr. Preston Cherry says, “Let your life lead your money, not your money lead your life.”
-As an Accredited Financial Counselor AFC®, Certified Financial Therapist CFT-I™ and Certified Financial Planner CFP®, he’s got the chops to back up how he helps individuals align their financial resources with their life goals.
-Dr. Cherry's expertise in financial psychology and his commitment to personalized financial planning have earned him recognition in top research journals and among clients seeking holistic approaches to financial well-being.
+As an Accredited Financial Counselor (AFC®), Certified Financial Therapist (CFT-I™), and Certified Financial Planner (CFP®), he has the expertise to help individuals align their financial resources with their life goals.
+His deep knowledge of financial psychology and personalized financial planning has earned him recognition in top research journals and among clients seeking holistic financial well-being.

 Julien and Kiersten Saunders